vanjac/Story/syntax.md

 - variables

 ## Type system
-All values are strings, however the language has Static type checking and Strong typing.
+All values are strings, however the language has static type checking and strong typing when the script is "compiled".
 Each expression has a return type that can be easily determined by looking at the expression.
 And each argument has a type that the expression must be.
+In the "compiled" form of the script there are no types.

 All Types can determine, for any other type, if a value of the other type would be accepted as a value of this type.